Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Improved bounds on Delta(n,E) under assumptions on the tail behavior of fSn

-\paragraph{Polynomial tail decay on \texorpdfstring{\(\boldsymbol{|\caracfsum|}\)}{|fSn|}.} As a first regularity condition on \(\caracfsum\), we can assume a polynomial rate decrease.
+As a first regularity condition on \(\caracfsum\), we can assume a polynomial rate decrease.
 Corollary~\ref{cor:improvement_inid_case} presents the resulting bound in the \inid{} case.
 In fact, a similar condition could be invoked with \iid{} data by requesting a polynomial decrease of the characteristic function of \(X_n / \sigma_n\).
 However, we present in the next paragraph milder assumptions in the \iid{} case that remain sufficient to obtain an explicit control of the tails of $\caracfsum$.

 \begin{corollary} Let $n \geq 3$.
 If Assumption~\ref{hyp:basic_as_inid} holds and if there exist some positive constants \(C_0, p\) such that for all~$|t| \geq a_n$, $|\caracfsum(t)| \leq C_0 |t|^{-p}$, then